At a glance

 Identifying LD is a complex process.
 It should start with having a doctor rule out vision, hearing, or developmental issues that can hide an underlying LD.
 For school-age kids, families work with teachers and the school to observe and collect information about the child’s learning and performance.

 Then professionals do the testing, verify the information, and learn how the child processes information.
-Similar tests are used for
+Similar tests are used for diagnosing LD in adults.

 3. Vision, hearing, or motor impairments are not learning disabilities.